by NIKKI POPE, May 10, 2018

 You can head off most of your common beauty concerns by simply downing the right foods.
 Yes!
-That’s right— a balanced diet will not only boost your immune system and slim your waistline, but it will also reward you with some realistic get-gorgeous paybacks.
+That’s right— essential nutrients and a balanced diet will not only boost your immune system and slim your waistline, but it will also reward you with some realistic get-gorgeous paybacks.
 For example, this diet should brighten your skin glow, strengthening rickety nails, and giving your hair a shiny look.

 "Your diet directly affects your day-to-day appearance and plays a significant role in how well you age," says Joshua Zeichner, MD.
 According to him, this genius approach is used to create a regular plan that constitutes as ‘the building blocks of healthy hair and skin’.
 These building blocks include fatty acids, minerals, nutrients, and antioxidants that protect you from detrimental environmental stress.